Welcome to Costa Rica! You will meet your group and program leaders in San Jose, the capital of Costa Rica.

 This program visits the central pacific of Costa Rica, the nearest clinic is located 20 minutes from the base house, and the hospital is one hour from the base.

-As a member you will have access to HX Global’s extensive travel information database to help you make informed decisions prior to travel.
+As a member you will have access to International SOS extensive travel information database to help you make informed decisions prior to travel.
 Additionally, all travelers who travel outside their country of residence will have access to medical evacuation support during their program.
-For more information please visit the HX Global website.
+For more information please visit the International SOS website.

 The nearest clinic is located 20 minutes from the base house and the hospital is one hour from the refuge.